voelkerb/powermeter/docu/README_Firmware_1_compile.md

 ## Upload using USB

-* Plug the [powermeter] into a socket, as it is requires for power supply
+* Plug the [PowerMeter] into a socket, as it is requires for power supply
-* Connect the [powermeter] over micro USB to you PC.
+* Connect the [PowerMeter] over micro USB to you PC.
 The USB connection is galvanically isolated - so do not panick.
 * Select no more than 2Mbauds
 * Press _Compile and Upload_

 ## Upload using Arduino-OTA

-* Select the [powermeter] you want to upload to from the avaialble network ports
+* Select the [PowerMeter] you want to upload to from the avaialble network ports
-* If the corresponding [powermeter] is not shown, make sure you are in the same network or try to reset the [powermeter] (unplug it from the socket and plug it back in).
+* If the corresponding [PowerMeter] is not shown, make sure you are in the same network or try to reset the [PowerMeter] (unplug it from the socket and plug it back in).

     <img src="/docu/figures/NetworkPort.png" width="400">